Q. How secure is my information?

 - To ensure that the MyOrlandoHealth.com invitation email reaches you, please check your "spam folder" and add [email protected] as an approved sender.

-- If you have not had a visit, then you will need to visit one of our Enrollment locations to request an invitation.
+- If you have not had a visit, then you will need to visit one of our enrollment locations or request an invitation through the remote enrollment process.

 Q. How long is the invitation good for?